swami84/Google-Maps-Review-Scraper/readme.md

 1. Create a Google Places API using https://console.cloud.google.com/home/dashboard

-2. Store the api in a json (key = ‘google_api_key’) and store it as config.json
+2. Write the api_key to a json (key = ‘google_api_key’) and store it as config.json in the config folder

+3. Download the webdriver for Chrome ensuring the same version as current Chrome installation

-3. Run the cbg rest etl ,  rest attr etl and review scraper etl
+4. Run the cbg rest etl , rest attr etl and review scraper etl